tlverse/tlverse-handbook/crc_review.md

     - [Why we need a statistical
       revolution](https://senseaboutscienceusa.org/super-learning-and-the-revolution-in-knowledge/)
-    - The Roadmap and introductory case study: the WASH Beneifits data
+    - The Roadmap and introductory case study: the WASH Benefits data
     - Introduction to the [`tlverse` software ecosystem](https://tlverse.org)
     - Cross-validation with the [`origami`](https://github.com/origami) package
     - Ensemble machine learning with the [`sl3`](https://github.com/tlverse/sl3)